 "I think you're good for a lot of things."
 She leaned down and kissed his cheek.
 "Thank you again, Len."

-He watched her walk out and didn't turn away until the door completely closed her away from him.
+He watched her walk out and didn't turn away until the door completely closed.

 "I am sorry to have stolen Lieutenant Chapel from you," Spock said as he and McCoy worked their way through the chow line.